Iginla's 625th goal, Quick's 35 saves get Kings past Canucks

 Ryan Miller made 24 stops for Vancouver, which was eliminated from postseason contention last week and was shut out for the 10th time this season.

+The Canucks were awful in Tuesday's 4-1 loss to Anaheim, but managed to bounce back with an improved effort against the Kings.

+''We played a better game,'' Miller said. ''We were engaged a little bit more. ...
+Just a couple mistakes ... and we end up chasing.''

 Iginla got the Kings on the board on the power play with 7:17 left in the second period by deflecting a shot from Alec Martinez past Miller for his 14th of the season and third goal in three games.

-It was also Iginla's fourth game-winning goal of the season and the 101st of his career.
+''To be able to tie Joe Sakic, that one is definitely very special to me,'' said Iginla, who notched his fourth game winner of the season and the 101st of his career. ''I got to play with him at the Olympics, play with him at the World Cup.

+''He's a guy I looked up to growing up and I got to be on his line and watch him do his thing.
+It was pretty cool.
+I've been very blessed.
+It's awesome to get there.''

 Acquired from Colorado prior to the NHL trade deadline, the 39-year-old has six goals in 14 games with Los Angeles after scoring just eight times in 61 contests with the Avalanche.

+''I'm getting a great opportunity,'' said Iginla, who wouldn't bite when asked if he had played his last game in Vancouver. ''Even though we are chasing, each game is meaningful and intense.''

-Toffoli doubled the Kings' lead 3:50 later on a 3-on-2 rush, beating Miller high over the blocker with a perfect shot off the crossbar and in for his 19th.
+Toffoli doubled the Kings' lead with 3:22 left on a 3-on-2 rush, beating Miller high over the blocker with a perfect shot off the crossbar and in for his 19th.

 The Canucks - now 2-8-2 over their last 12 games - had a great chance to jump in front less than two minutes into the second on a power play of their own, but rookie forward Brock Boeser, who came in with two goals in his first three NHL games, missed a wide-open net with Quick out of position.

-The Kings were coming off a 4-1 victory in Calgary after picking up just one win over their last five (1-4-0), a stretch that helped put the club's playoff hopes on the brink of elimination.

-Quick, who missed 59 games earlier this season with a groin injury, picked up his 44th career shutout after going 4-4-0 over his last nine starts, with 16 goals-against over that span.
+Quick, who sat out 59 games with a groin injury earlier this season, picked up his second shutout of the season after going 4-4-0 over his last nine starts, with 16 goals against over that span.

 He made a nice pad save on Canucks defenseman Luca Sbisa from the slot about five minutes into the third.